Unlawful Detainer Evictions

 A landlord can terminate a lease for cause by giving a written 10-day termination notice if the tenant violates the terms of the lease or engages in activities prohibited by statute.
 If the tenant fails to vacate within 10 days after notice is given, the landlord can pursue unlawful detainer.

-The termination notice must specify how the tenant has violated the the lease or statutes.
+The termination notice must specify how the tenant has violated the lease or statutes.

 Top of Page